 Human Brain Collection Core (HBCC)

-To conduct this research we obtain human brain tissue and blood samples from deceased individuals diagnosed with mental illnesses such as schizophrenia, depression, bipolar disorder, substance abuse disorder, and those who died by suicide, as well as from individuals without a history of mental illness.
+To conduct this research, we obtain human brain tissue and blood samples from deceased individuals diagnosed with mental illnesses such as schizophrenia, depression, bipolar disorder, substance abuse disorder, and those who died by suicide.
+We also obtain brain tissue and blood samples from individuals without a history of mental illness.
 The tissues are obtained with procedures approved by the HBCC Oversight Committee and by the NIH Department of Bioethics and only with the permission of next-of-kin.

 We distribute samples to investigators approved by the NIMH Oversight Committee.
 We collect molecular and genetic data and disseminate the data to the scientific community.
 Information gained from this research will lead to better understanding of brain dysfunction in mental disorders and development of new therapeutic and preventive strategies.